-More than 600 GranuFlo and NaturaLyte lawsuits were consolidated into multidistrict litigation (MDL) in the District of Massachusetts under U.S. District Judge Douglas P. Woodlock.
-The U.S. Judicial Panel on Multidistrict Litigation decided to consolidate cases from Pennsylvania, California, Florida, Georgia, Louisiana, Mississippi, New Jersey New York and Ohio in March 2013.
+More than 1,800 GranuFlo and NaturaLyte lawsuits are consolidated into multidistrict litigation (MDL) in the District of Massachusetts under U.S. District Judge Douglas P. Woodlock.
+The first trial is scheduled for January 2016.
+A second trial is set to begin a month after that.

 Waltham, Mass.-based Fresenius did not object to the MDL being created in Massachusetts.

 According to transfer order, “All the actions share common factual questions arising out of the allegations that plaintiffs suffered injury or death caused by the use or GranuFlo and/or NaturaLyte products during hemodialysis, which allegedly may cause metabolic alkalosis in patients resulting in low blood pressure.
 Hypokalemia, hypoxemia, hypercapnia, cardiac arrhythmia or cardiopulmonary arrest.”